johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 ![image](../Resources/ObjectDetection/image_416_416_13_13_anchorboxes.jpg)

-_Anchor boxes for grid cell 6,4 on the 13 x 13 grid_
+_Figure 2: Anchor boxes for grid cell 6,4 on the 13 x 13 grid_

 The YOLO network will refine these anchor boxes and then calculate: